steakscience/steakscience/_posts/2015-05-30-drinking-the-future.md

 ![](/images/soylent/soylent-1.jpg)
 {% endfigure %}

 Of course, there are some drawbacks to Soylent.
 The first that everyone always mentions is that food is not just sustenance, it is also a social activity.
 That is true, but the reality is, a lot of the time people eat their meals alone, in which case, Soylent would be great.
 I don’t completely dismiss real food.
 Cooking is an art form and there many experiences exclusive to dining.
-This is where I think Soylent marketing has it wrong — they should promote replacing quick and solitary meals with Soylent, not promote going full-time Soylent.
+This is where I think Soylent marketing has it wrong—they should promote replacing quick and solitary meals with Soylent, not promote going full-time Soylent.

 There are some small annoyances with consuming a mostly liquid diet.
 Some people have experienced some problems with their jaw because they don’t chew enough, but this has not been an issue with myself or others I’ve talked to.
 Also, drinking Soylent psychologically decreases the urge to drink water, which can become problematic in the summer.
 I have definitely experienced dehydration.
 The last annoyance I can come up with is that Soylent contains a lot of grains, which makes me quite gassy.
 I fart more than usual.